 Under the Animal Welfare Act 2006, an offence is committed if an animal is caused to suffer.

-For reports of dangerous dogs, please contact the police.
+To report dangerous dogs, please contact the police.

 Neutering is the general term used for the surgical removal of the reproductive organs in both male and female dogs.
 There are lots of established benefits in neutering your dog including behavioural, medical and financial.